-Yes Attempted to recruit low-income residents through: local advertising media, signs prominently displayed at the project site, contacts with community organizations and public or private agencies operating within the metropolitan area (or nonmetropolitan county) in which the Section 3 covered program or project is located, or similar methods.
-No Participated in a HUD program or other program which promotes the training or employment of Section 3 residents.
-No Participated in a HUD program or other program which promotes the award of contracts to business concerns which meet the definition of Section 3 business concerns.
-No Coordinated with Youthbuild Programs administered in the metropolitan area in which the Section 3 covered project is located.
+sidents through: local advertising media, signs et site, contacts with community organizations and public or private agencies operating within n the metropolitan area (or nonmetropolitan county) in am or project is located, or similar methods.
+No Participated in a HUD program or o employment of Section 3 residents other program which promotes the training or . other program which promotes the award of contracts to definition of Section 3 business concerns.
+Yes Coordinated with Youthbuild Progr.
+Section 3 covered project is locate ams administered in the metropolitan area in which the d.
 No Other; describe below.